bhays/gravity-forms-highrise-crm/readme.md

 5. Navigate to Forms->Highrise CRM to setup feeds for the desired forms

 ## Changelog

+### 2.3
+* Fix issue with ampersands in XML being sent to Highrise API

 ### 2.2
 * Add support for single name inputs and optionally split into first & last before sending to Highrise